shasan7/Credit_Fraud/README.md

-Classifiers:  RandomForestClassifier has a score of 100.0 % accuracy score
+Classifiers:  RandomForestClassifier has a score of 100.0 % accuracy score.

 Classification Report:

                precision    recall  f1-score   support

            0       1.00      1.00      1.00     56866